 To make learning these terms easier we provide a diagram with all common body parts labeled.
 This chart is available for display in a Dojo, is provided here, and is included in our Purple Belt Student Manual for reference.
 Here is the chart – there will be more discussion below the diagram.

 You will find alternate names for many of these body parts in common use as well.
 It is good to know and understand these alternate terms.
 In general, we will use the names identified in the chart, but may on occasion use other names commonly found in martial arts discussions, techniques, and methods.
 We dislike being too tightly constrained to one point of view.

 The chart lists the most common external anatomical features.
 It does not list any internal organs or structures.
 Here is a list of some of the most useful additional terms.

 |Hoppeta, Hoo, Hoho||Cheek|

 |Ibukuro, Hara, Onaka||Stomach|

 Anatomical names are used throughout our training for the Mudansha ranks.
-It is not the only terminology we use, but training for these ranks is heavily influence by Japanese skills, so we use Japanese terms to reference many of these skills.
-For example, we will refer to Migi Hiza Geri as a right knee kick, or Hidari Empi Uchi as a left elbow strike.
+It is not the only terminology we use, but training for these ranks is heavily influenced by Japanese skills, so we use Japanese terms to reference many of these skills.
+For example, we will refer to Migi Hiza Geri as a right knee kick or Hidari Empi Uchi as a left elbow strike.